afrind/draft-rush/draft-kpugin-rush.md

 way to control reliability of delivering audio/video data.
 This is achieved by using a special mode {{multi-stream-mode}}.

-### Normal mode
+### Single Stream Mode

-In normal mode, RUSH uses one bidirectional QUIC stream to send data and receive data.
+In single stream mode, RUSH uses one bidirectional QUIC stream to send data and receive data.
 Using one stream guarantees reliable, in-order delivery - applications can rely on QUIC transport layer to retransmit lost packets.
 The performance characteristics of this mode are similar to RTMP over TCP.

 ### Multi Stream Mode

-In normal mode, if packet belonging to video frame is lost, all packets sent after it will not be delivered to application, even though those packets may have arrived at the server.
+In single stream mode {{single-stream-mode}}, if packet belonging to video frame is lost, all packets sent after it will not be delivered to application, even though those packets may have arrived at the server.
 This introduces head of line blocking and can negatively impact latency.